 Plastic Water Bottles: Should You Worry?

 BPA is the chemical that makes the plastic reusable water bottles hard or unbreakable.
-It is also found in a lot of food and drink packaging (like food cans), CDs and medical devices.
-It's used to keep make plastic stronger.
+It is also found in a lot of food and drink packaging (like food cans), CDs, and medical devices.
+It's used to help make plastic stronger.

 Back to top